ManifestDemocracy/polkaRelCheck/README.md

 Monitors paritytech/polkadot for new releases and updates binaries automatically PGP Signer checks.
 In accordance with best practice, these are validated prior to enabling executable permission on the binary.

 Additionally, we added a ".config" file.
 Should you be having difficulties with the checks, you may set "ignoreSecurity: true" which will allow for failing checks to complete.
+Or if the checks are failing due to dependencies, you make set {ignoreSecurity: "skip"} which bypasses them entirely.

 ![Screenshot of log](https://i.imgur.com/xbxZ4cV.png)